-(3) Audited financial statements shall be provided to the state risk manager within one year of the program's fiscal year end and comply with requirements for submission of audited financial statements established by the state risk manager.
+(3) Audited financial statements shall be provided to the state risk manager within eight months of the program's fiscal year end and comply with requirements for submission of audited financial statements established by the state risk manager.(4) All joint self-insurance programs shall submit quarterly financial reports if, in the estimation of the state risk manager, the

-(4) All joint self-insurance programs shall submit quarterly financial reports if, in the estimation of the state risk manager, the financial condition of a program warrants additional quarterly reporting requirements. . ."
+(4) All joint self-insurance programs shall submit quarterly financial reports it, in the estimation of the state risk manager, the financial condition of a program warrants additional quarterly reporting requirements. . ."

 Results: The Pool met this requirement by providing both audited and unaudited financial statements within the time required.
 The Pool is not required to report quarterly.
-Southwest Washington Risk Management Insurance Cooperative received an unmodified opinion on its audited financial statements from the State Auditor for FY 2014.